egafni/AI/README.md

 # AI
 Personal AI testbed and playground.
-This is purely for personal experimentation and learning.

 to run experiments:
 ```bash